-About interest labels
+Legacy: About interest labels

-What are interests?
+What are interest labels?

 When a customer shows interest in a particular sort of product, type of deal or any type of content, Flexmail has a way to catch that information and categorise those contacts into a group so you can use it to fine-tune your future campaigns.

-If you are a pet shop owner, for example, interests are a great way to differentiate between the customers, based on the type of pet they have.
+If you are a pet shop owner, for example, interest labels are a great way to differentiate between the customers, based on the type of pet they have.
 It is pointless to send a catalog for dog food to a cat owner and vice versa.
 It will just diminish their interest in the rest of the content you have to offer them.
 They will just assume the entire message is uninteresting.

-How do interests work in Flexmail?
+How do interest labels work in Flexmail?

 Import of contacts

-At any point, you can go into the Contacts database, enter the details of a particular contact and give an interest to that contact manually.
+At any point, you can go into the Contacts database, enter the details of a particular contact and give an interest label to that contact manually.